-Talcum Powder Cancer Lawsuit Lawyers
+Talcum Powder Cancer Lawsuit Attorneys in Georgia

 For decades, the use of talcum powder has been considered safe—so safe that mothers used it to keep their babies’ bottoms dry and as a feminine hygiene product.
 Unfortunately, talcum powder is much more dangerous than we once thought.
 Numerous multi-million dollar lawsuits against Johnson & Johnson have put these risks in the spotlight.
 These lawsuits claim that the use of the popular Johnson’s Baby Powder and Shower to Shower products to dust women’s genital areas, sanitary napkins, and tampons has caused women to develop deadly ovarian cancer.
 If that is not bad enough, talcum powder has other serious effects that have caused users of these products to develop health problems.